Scaffolding industry has potential for more jobs

 In Oman, there are five scaffolding companies operating but only three are approved by the Ministry of Oil and Gas.
 In addition to manufacturing nearly 300 tonnes of scaffolding material a month, the industry employs local workforce at all levels.

 “More Omanis need to come forward to take up jobs in scaffolding as it will help support the self-reliance goal.
-For this purpose, we need to have more awareness about the indsutry”, added Al Jashmi.
+For this purpose, we need to have more awareness about the indsutry,” said Al Jashmi.